DorienHuijser/dorienhuijser.github.io/_posts/2021-01-23-First-post.md

 ---
-layout: blog
+layout: page
 sidebar: right
-title: "First blogpost!"
+title: "Creating my own website"
 teaser: "This is my first blogpost.
-Read more about how I started this website."
+Here, you can read more about how I started this website."
 meta_description: "This is my first blogpost.
-Read more about how I started this website"
+Here, you can read more about how I started this website."
 breadcrumb: true
 tags:
   - html